 In her courses, offered through the History of Art department and the program in Visual Studies, Brisman explores with her students such themes as print culture, the idea of authorship, the intersecting histories of science and art, the making and breaking of laws about creative production, and Art History’s relationship to language, literature, and primary source texts.

 Brisman received her B.A.
 (2001), M.A.
 (2008) and PhD (2012) from Yale University.
 Prior to her arrival at Penn, she taught as Andrew W. Mellon Lecturer and Postdoctoral Fellow at Columbia University and at the University of Wisconsin-Madison.
-Her research has been supported by fellowships from the Center for Advanced Study in the Visual Arts, the Albrecht Dürer Scholarship at the Germanisches Nationalmuseum, the Samuel H. Kress Foundation, the American Council of Learned Societies, and the Kress Fellowship in the Literature of Art at the Clark Art Institute.
+Her research has been supported by fellowships from the Center for Advanced Study in the Visual Arts, the Albrecht Dürer Scholarship at the Germanisches Nationalmuseum, the Samuel H. Kress Foundation, the American Council of Learned Societies, The American Philosophical Society, and the Kress Fellowship in the Literature of Art at the Clark Art Institute.
 For the academic year 2020-21, she is a Penn Faculty Fellow at the Wolf Humanities Center, focusing on the topic of "Choice."